arnauddsj/filestotext-app/README.md

 # Files to text App

-File Processor is a Python application that combines the content of all files present in a specified folder into a single .txt document.
+Files to text App is a Python application that combines the content of all files present in a specified folder into a single .txt document.
 This tool is useful for creating a consolidated view of your project's files, making it easier to feed your codebase into AI or for other analysis purposes.

 ## Features